-Why go to Birchall Blackburn Law?
+Why go to Birchall Blackburn Law for probate?

 The so-called bereavement companies that we hear so much about are often run by unregulated, untrained and unqualified individuals.
 In complete contrast, our highly experienced probate and estate administration experts give you the assurance of knowing your affairs are in the hands of seasoned and compassionate specialists.

 The lawyers in our probate and estate administration team have many decades of collective experience and are happy to see clients at any of our offices across the North West.

 The majority of the team have additional specialist qualifications as members of the highly respected